axeldelafosse/stemgen/README.md

 Our new file contains four stems: drums, bass, other (melody) and vocals.

+> [!NOTE]
+> Traktor Pro 4 includes stem separation!
+Fortunately, it is backward-compatible and you can upgrade without any issue.
+But unfortunately, Stemgen still makes sense because:
+>
+> - Stemgen is the only way to create lossless ALAC stem files... for now!
+Please make yourself heard on the [forum](https://community.native-instruments.com/discussion/33853/lossless-stems) if you think lossless stems matters
+> - Stemgen is the only way to create your own stem files from Ableton Live and from a CLI
+> - Stemgen writes the metadata of the original files to the stem files, so you can easily sync them between computers

 ## Why?

 > "It's no secret that I'm fully behind the approach to encourage individuality in creativity and for artists to play differently.
 Stems is a new format that mirrors my constant quest for spontaneity to drive the art of performance forwards.
 I hope that releasing my album [From My Mind To Yours](https://www.junodownload.com/products/richie-hawtin-from-my-mind-to-yours/3318751-02/) in this format, mastered by LANDR, inspires others to support the approach and bring even more flexibility to the art of DJing amongst its most progressive supporters." – Richie Hawtin